petedejoy/documentation/v2/clickstream/destinations/intercom.md

 ### Intercom Side

-Once you're on the [Get started with Intercom](http://www.intercom.io) page, you'll be asked if you want to either ntegrate one of their libraries or import users from another service/csv.
+Once you're on the [Get started with Intercom](http://www.intercom.io) page, you'll be asked if you want to either integrate one of their libraries or import users from another service/csv.

 ![intercom1](../../../images/intercom1.png)